 For example, left-aligned text often gives a sense of structure and organization, while centered text can create a feeling of harmony and balance.
 Right-aligned text, on the other hand, can appear unconventional or creative.
 When designing your logo, consider how the alignment of your typography contributes to the overall composition and message you want to convey.

 Capitalization Implies Importance

-Imagine a tech startup logo with the brand name written in all caps.
-This choice of capitalization can communicate strength, confidence, and innovation.
+For instance, imagine a tech startup logo with the brand name written in all caps.
+However, this choice of capitalization can communicate strength, confidence, and innovation.
 On the other hand, a children’s brand might use lowercase letters to appear friendly and approachable.
-The use of capitalization in your logo’s typography can subtly influence the viewer’s perception of your brand and its values.
+So, the use of capitalization in your logo’s typography can subtly influence the viewer’s perception of your brand and its values.

 Custom Typefaces Boost Uniqueness